 Let us set $\rho_j = \| r_j\|$.
 From the definition of $c$ and \nref{eq:ls5} we get \eq{eq:ls7} \min_t \|f(x_{j+1}(t)) \| \le \rho_j \times \min_t \left[ K t^2 - c t +1 \right] . \en The minimum with respect to $t$ of the quadratic function in the brackets is reached for $t_{opt} = c /(2K)$ and the minimum value is \eq{eq:ls6} \min_t \left[K t^2 - c t + 1 \right] = \left[ 1 - \frac{c^2}{4 K} \right] . \en Note that our assumptions imply that $c > 0$ so $t_{opt} >0$.
 In addition, $c\le 1$ and so $c/(2 K) \le 1/(2K) \le 1$ (since $K \ge 1/2$).
 Thus, the (exact) line search for $t \in \ [0, 1] $ will yield $x_{j+1}$.
 Relations~\nref{eq:ls6} and \nref{eq:ls7} imply that $\rho_{j+1} \le [1-c^2/(4K)] \rho_j$ where $ | 1-c^2/(4K)| < 1 $ under the assumptions on $c$ and $K$.
 This proves relation \nref{eq:main} which establishes convergence under the stated assumptions. \end{proof}

 The theorem suggests that the residual norm for each solve must be reduced by a certain minimum amount in order to achieve convergence.
-For example if $\mu = 0.1$ (recall that $\mu $ is small under the right conditions) and we set $c = 0.1$ then we would need a reduction of at least 0.8, which is similar to the residual norm reduction required in our experiments by default.
-An alternative proof of the global convergence of nlTGCR(m) based on different assumptions is provided in Appendix~B.
+For example if $\mu = 0.1$ (recall that $\mu $ is small under the right conditions) and we set $c = 0.1$ then we would need a reduction of at least 0.8, {which is similar to the residual norm reduction required in our experiments by default.
+Also, the four assumptions do not require $f$ to be convex.}